fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     <p>
     For simplicity, we will consider only one-month-ahead forecasts.
+We will train the model to predict next month's inflation based on the current month's values of all FRED-MD time series, including the current month's inflation.
 We will train the model on the FRED-MD time series up to January 2023, and generate the one-month-ahead forecasts from February 2023 to January 2024.
-Our findings indicate that the random forest model outperforms the AR(1) model by almost 30% in terms of root mean squared error (RMSE), in line with the results in <a href="#references">[2]</a>.
     </p>

 ******************************************